KazanExpress/argocd-terraform-plugin/docs/config.md

 ###### ArgoCD 2.4.0 Environment Variable Prefix

 Starting with ArgoCD 2.4.0, environment variables passed into the `init` and `generate` steps are prefixed with `ARGOCD_ENV` to prevent users from setting potentially-sensitive environment variables.
-All environment variables defined here will be prepended with the new prefix, e.g. `ARGOCD_ENV_ATP_TYPE`.
+All environment variables defined here will be prepended with the new prefix, e.g. `ARGOCD_ENV_ATP_BACKEND`.
 The configuration will honor both prefixed and non-prefixed environment variables, preferring the prefixed variable if both are presented.
 There are no changes needed to the secret.

 ```yaml
 apiVersion: v1